Integrative Physiology (IPHY)

 IPHY 4940 (1-6) Application for Clinical Internship

-Provides an opportunity for clinical experience in a clinic or hospital setting with which the University has an established Affiliation Agreement.
-Consult with faculty for approval.
-Department enforced prerequisite: completion of two 3000-level courses.
+Provides upper-division students an opportunity for internship experience in a clinic and hospital setting with an established Affiliation Agreement with CU Boulder.
+Students can earn 1 credit for every 45 hours of intern work.
+Consult with departmental internship coordinator for approval.
+Department enforced prerequisite: Cumulative GPA of 2.0 and completion of two upper-division courses.

 Repeatable: Repeatable for up to 6.00 total credit hours.
 Allows multiple enrollment in term.